kara-chou/spacearch/README.md

 To change the content displayed upon hover/click, edit the corresponding javascript file.
 The explanation for each box is stored inside boxContents and can be edited individually. <br>

 The interactive walkthrough is associated with 3 files: walkthrough.js, walkthrough.css, zoom-guide.css. <br>
-To change the steps of the walkthrough, edit the steps array in walkthrough.js. <br>
+To add or remove steps in the walkthrough, edit the "steps" array in walkthrough.js.
+Specifically, to add a step, add a dictionary to the "steps" array in your desired location with instructions (e.g. content, hover, etc).
+Ensure you adjust the "initialStep" constant to initialize which step we begin on depending on our layer (index, layer2, layer3).<br>
-The info button on the bottom right is associated with 2 files: help-button.js, help-button.css. <br>
+The help button on the bottom right is associated with 2 files: help-button.js, help-button.css. <br>
 The navigation buttons on the bottom right are associated with 2 files: navigation-buttons.js, navigation-buttons.css. <br>

 The graphs file stores the layer 3 graph in adjacency lists.
 The generatePath file generates all elements the current element is connected to.